-Because USA Compression Holdings owns a substantial amount of our limited partner interests and controls our general partner and we are registering the offer by Argonaut of a substantial percentage of our common units through this prospectus, they will each be deemed to be an "underwriter" within the meaning of the Securities Act with respect to any common units offered by either of them pursuant to this prospectus, and any such offering would be deemed to be a primary offering by us.
+Because USA Compression Holdings owns a substantial amount of our limited partner interests and controls our general partner, it will be deemed to be an "underwriter" within the meaning of the Securities Act with respect to any common units offered by it pursuant to this prospectus, and any such offering would be deemed to be a primary offering by us.

-Please read "Who We Are" for additional information regarding our relationship with the selling unitholders.
+Please read "Who We Are" for additional information regarding our relationship with the selling unitholder.

-The following table sets forth information relating to the selling unitholders as of May 29, 2015 based on information supplied to us by the selling unitholders on or prior to that date.
+The following table sets forth information relating to the selling unitholder as of April 12, 2017 based on information supplied to us by the selling unitholder on or prior to that date.
 We have not sought to verify such information.
-Information concerning the selling unitholders may change over time, including by addition of additional selling unitholders, and if necessary, we will supplement this prospectus accordingly.
-The selling unitholders are offering all of the common units they currently own through this prospectus and any additional common units they may acquire through our Distribution Reinvestment Plan, or DRIP.
-The selling unitholders may hold or acquire at any time common units in addition to those offered by this prospectus and may have acquired additional common units since the date on which the information reflected herein was provided to us.
-In addition, the selling unitholders may have sold, transferred or otherwise disposed of some or all of their common units since the date on which the information reflected herein was provided to us and may in the future sell, transfer or otherwise dispose of some or all of their common units in private placement transactions exempt from or not subject to the registration requirements of the Securities Act.
+Information concerning the selling unitholder may change over time, including by addition of additional selling unitholder, and if necessary, we will supplement this prospectus accordingly.
+The selling unitholder is offering all of the common units it currently owns through this prospectus.
+The selling unitholder may hold or acquire at any time common units in addition to those offered by this prospectus and may have acquired additional common units since the date on which the information reflected herein was provided to us.
+In addition, the selling unitholder may have sold, transferred or otherwise disposed of some or all of its common units since the date on which the information reflected herein was provided to us and may in the future sell, transfer or otherwise dispose of some or all of its common units in private placement transactions exempt from or not subject to the registration requirements of the Securities Act.